bhavukm/terraform-project-1/README.md

 6. The infrastructure is deployed in a default VPC and subnets that are available per region (in this case, us-east-1) in an AWS account.

-7. An IAM role (for enabling AWS Session Manager) that will be associated with the 2 AWS EC2 Instances that will be part of the ASG, hosting the static Apache website.
+7. An IAM role (for enabling AWS Session Manager) that will be associated with the 2 AWS EC2 Instances that will be part of the LT and ASG, hosting the static Apache website.
 Again, keeping it separate as I use it in other projects as well.

 Please follow the below steps to configure AWS Session Manager on an AWS EC2 Instance: